 CCC Applications for Historical Building Consents

-Not everyone applies for their Code Compliance Certificate at the end of their project build.
+Not everyone has applied for their Code Compliance Certificate (CCC) at the end of building work.

 Sometimes people don't realise it's their responsibility to request a CCC, others might think their builder will take care of it.
 Some projects are never finished or people simply forget to submit their application.
 Whatever the reason it can lead to significant problems when you go to sell your property or re-finance it.